Skip to main content

 Rights and obligations

-If the holder of a passport for foreign nationals acquires a passport from his/her home country, he/she must return the passport for foreign nationals to the Directorate of Immigration.
+If the holder of a passport for foreign nationals acquires a passport from his/her home country, they must return the passport for foreign nationals to the Directorate of Immigration.

-If a passport for foreign nationals is lost or destroyed, the police and the Directorate of Immigration shall be notified thereof immediately by completing this form.
+If a passport for foreign nationals is lost or destroyed, the police and the Directorate of Immigration shall be notified thereof immediately by completing this Notification of a Lost or Stolen Travel Document.

 Revocation